JawadRasool042/Travel-and-Tour-Website-Template/README.md

 # Travel-and-Tour-Website-Template

 ## Overview
-This repository contains a cloned version of a travel and tour website template, originally designed by Colorlib.
+This repository contains a cloned version of a responive travel and tour website template, originally designed by Colorlib.
 The template is ideal for showcasing beautiful travel destinations, tour packages, and other travel-related services.
 It is built with modern web technologies and ensures a seamless experience across all devices.

 ## Features
 - **Modern UI/UX:** Clean and professional design with an emphasis on user experience and easy navigation.